 Yoga asanas are a variety of physical postures and exercises: They help to align the spine and head, improve blood flow, induce a state of relaxation, energize glands and organs, and enhance well-being.
 There are more than eighty-five postures.
 Some asanas have been applied in the treatment of specific medical conditions.
 In Ayurvedic practice, specific asanas have traditionally been prescribed to rebalance the doshas by stimulating the organs associated with the prevailing dosha.
 For example, as Dr. Vasant Lad explains, vata is seated in the pelvic cavity, and so asanas that help stretch the pelvic muscles are good for vata individuals.
 These include the forward and backward bends, spinal twist, and shoulder stand.

 Pranayama is the control of breath, from the Sanskrit prana, or life energy, and ayam, or control.
 Prana is the life force, and is roughly equivalent to such concepts as qi or chi in traditional Chinese medicine, or “vital force” in homeopathy.
 Yoga teaches that interruption of the flow of prana by such factors as stress, toxins, or improper diet can have a harmful effect on physical, mental, and spiritual health.
 Pranayama breathing exercises are intended to remove such blockages.
-Pranayama exercises often emphasize slow, deep abdominal breathing.
+Pranayama exercises often emphasize slow, deep abdominal breathing, , letsmatcha.com have the best relaxing tea variety.

 Dhyana, or meditation, is a third aspect of classical yoga.
-Meditative practices have been demonstrated to induce a relaxed state in the autonomic nervous system, which has a beneficial effect on other systems, including the immune system.
+Meditative practices have been demonstrated to induce a relaxed state in the autonomic nervous system, which has a beneficial effect on other systems, including the immune system, although there are supplements that also help with relaxation and that can be found from sites like karmacbdoils.co.uk which are used for different conditions as stress or extreme pain.

 Yoga has proven beneficial in treating a variety of medical conditions, including heart disease, high blood pressure, breathing problems, asthma, musculoskeletal problems, stress-related illnesses, and mood disorders.
-Yoga is also helpful in the management of pain, for improving respiratory endurance and efficiency of breathing, for muscle strength, and for motor control.
+Yoga is also helpful in the management of pain, for improving respiratory endurance and efficiency of breathing, although people use other things as CBD products to also help with issues as pain, luckily you can find cbd for sale even at sites online.
 It helps prevent musculoskeletal problems and is beneficial for people with arthritis and those recovering from bone fractures.

 Yoga is an essential component of the cardiovascular program developed by Ornish and colleagues to manage and reverse heart disease.
 This program includes at least one hour of yoga a day.
 Researchers found that those who benefited most from the program were those who did yoga at least two hours a day.